underlines/awesome-ml/llm-tools.md

 - [cognee](https://github.com/topoteretes/cognee) Memory management for RAG and AI Applications and Agents
 - [bionic-gpt](https://github.com/bionic-gpt/bionic-gpt) LLM deployment with authentication, team and RBAC functionality, RAG pipeline, tenants etc.
 - [rawdog](https://github.com/AbanteAI/rawdog) CLI assistant that responds by generating and auto-executing a Python script.
 Recursive Augmentation With Deterministic Output Generations (RAWDOG) is a novel alternative to RAG
+- [ADeus](https://github.com/adamcohenhillel/ADeus) RAG Chatbot for everything you say, by using an always on audio recorder and a Web App

 ## Browser Extensions